Doing Philosophy with Thought Experiments: Why and How

 - Hinweis: Präsenz

 | Inhalt | Philosophers often use short, imaginary cases in their argumentation: thought experiments.
 The seminar examines this philosophical method through three central questions: What are thought experiments?
 What can we learn from them?
 And how can they be used for doing and teaching philosophy?
-To address these questions, we will study well-known thought experiments from epistemology and ethics, discuss competing accounts of how thought experiments work, and examine examples of how they can be used in teaching philosophy.
+To address these questions, we will study well-known thought experiments from epistemology, ethics, and physics, discuss competing accounts of how thought experiments work, and examine examples of how they can be used in teaching philosophy.
+Important information

 |